What are the Top 10 Strategic Technologies You Should Know About (Part 2)?

 Even as you start off with your digital twins initiatives, you can still benefit from it.
 Having a digital twin will make asset management easier.
 The improved efficiency and operational insights you get will come later on.

-Digital twins could also be used outside of the Internet of Things space.
+Digital twins could also be used outside of the Internet of Things and strategic technologies space.
 In time, we could have these virtual models for just about anything we have in the physical world.
 Digital twins and physical twins will be connected, and digital models would have artificial intelligence, making way for simulation, analysis, and operation.
 In the future, digital twins of cities can be used to carry out advanced simulations, while healthcare professionals can get medical and biometric information from digital twins of patients.
-Digital marketers and industrial planners can benefit from this technology as well.
+Digital marketers and industrial planners can benefit from this type of strategic technologies as well.

 The rise of edge computing to complement the cloud

 Cloud computing will have a place in the future.
 The cloud delivers agility, flexibility, scalability, and cost savings that companies have used to their advantage.
-However, there is another technology that is making a dent and that is edge computing.
+However, there is another kind of strategic technologies that is making a dent and that is edge computing.

 Edge computing involves collecting and processing information closer to the source.
 Rather than sending data to the cloud, your systems will be doing the processing locally.
 This helps businesses that are grappling with limited bandwidth, connectivity issues, and latency.
 It is also for those who want more functionality and features embedded at the edge.